achobanov/sample-course/EN/01-First-Steps-in-Programming/02-What-it-means-to-program.md

 [slide]
 # Example: a program that plays a sequence of musical notes

-[code-task title="Program that plays a sequence of musical notes" executionStrategy="csharp-dot-net-core-code"]
+[code-task title="Program That Plays a Sequence of Musical Notes" executionStrategy="csharp-dot-net-core-code"]

 [code-editor language=csharp]
 for (i = 200; i <= 4000; i += 200)